trisulnsm/trisul-scripts/lua/frontend_scripts/inputfilter/silk/README.md

 Using this script, you can use Trisul as an analytics platform over a SiLK deployment.
 Trisul automatically does all of the counting , aggregating , and indexing you normally want to use.
 You visually work with hundreds of metrics, flow summaries, toppers, bottom-K, etc. This analysis could be hard to put together using CLI tools alone.

+> #### How this works**
+> We use a named FIFO say `/tmp/silkpipe` to connect the SiLK and Trisul tools.
+The SiLK tool `rwcat` pumps records into the FIFO .

 ## Using this script

-> **How this works**  We use a named FIFO say /tmp/silkpipe to connect the SiLK and Trisul tools. rwcat dumps SiLK records into the FIFO .

-**Step 1 : Install**

-Install SiLK tools.
+Install "TrisulNSM":https://trisul.org/download  and the SiLK tools.
 You probably already have this in place.

+**Step 1 : Install the LUA scripts**

 Download the two LUA files in this directory onto the Trisul probe.
 You can put them in any directory that is world readable, lets say `/tmp`

 ````
 $ ls -l  /tmp
 -rw-rw-r-- 1 vivek vivek 8658 May 22 13:43 flowimport.lua
--rw-rw-r-- 1 vivek vivek 2860 May 22 13:50 README.md
 -rw-rw-r-- 1 vivek vivek 4089 May 22 13:43 silk.lua
 ````